Rolls-Royce Silver Shadow: Silver Wraith II

 Rolls-Royce considered offering a more exclusive, long-wheelbase Phantom VII model based on the Silver Shadow, but production was not pursued and no prototypes were built.
+Instead, a pilot series of ten stretched-wheelbase "limousines" – which offered an additional 4 inches of rear seat legroom – was built in 1967 and sold, one of them to Princess Margaret.

-Instead, a long-wheelbase variant, some 4 inches longer to provide additional rear seat legroom, was offered in the United States from May 1969, and available to domestic customers from early 1970.
-A pilot series of ten long wheelbase cars had been built in 1967 and sold, one of them to Princess Margaret.
-Some long-wheelbase models were fitted with a privacy glass divider.
-Outside of North America, the cars with a divider were fitted with a separate air conditioning unit mounted in the boot - North American safety laws made this impossible, as the petrol tank would have had to be relocated.
-The cars with a divider lost the entire gain in wheelbase.
-The glass divider was electrically retractable.
+This long-wheelbase variant was offered in the United States from May 1969, and available to domestic customers from early 1970.

+Some extended-wheelbase models were fitted with an electrically retractable privacy glass divider.
+Outside of North America, the cars with a divider were fitted with a separate air conditioning unit mounted in the boot – North American safety laws made this impossible, as the petrol tank would have had to be relocated.
+The cars with a divider lost the entire gain in wheelbase, trading off extra legroom for privacy.

-Initially, the long-wheelbase model did not have a separate name, but in 1976, with the introduction of the Silver Shadow II, the longer car was dubbed the Silver Wraith II.
+Initially, the long-wheelbase model did not have a separate name, but with the introduction of the Silver Shadow II in 1976 the longer car was dubbed the Silver Wraith II.

-The Wraith II is identified by all alterations found on the Silver Shadow II and additionally an Everflex-covered roof (also available as an option on the Silver Shadow II), a smaller, more formal rear window (some customers deleted the smaller back window: for example Joe Bamford of JCB) and different wheel covers.
-Some Silver Wraith IIs were also fitted with electric divisions which took up the extra four inches of leg room in the rear.
+The Silver Wraith II is identified by all alterations found on the Silver Shadow II and additionally an Everflex-covered roof (also available as an option on the Silver Shadow II), a smaller, more formal rear window, and different wheel covers.

-The Rolls-Royce factory built a special stretch limousine in 1979.
-It was ordered by Bhagwan Shree Rajneesh.
-The religious leader had a collection of 93 Rolls-Royce cars.
+The Rolls-Royce factory built a special stretch limousine on Silver Wraith basis in 1979.
+It was ordered by the religious leader Bhagwan Shree Rajneesh, who had a collection of 93 Rolls-Royces.

 Corniche

-In 1971 the Silver Shadow two door models were given the separate identity of Corniche (with either Rolls-Royce or Bentley badging), and eventually went on to outlive the Silver Shadow by some years with production lasting until 1982 for the coupé and 1996 for the convertible.
+In 1971 the Silver Shadow two-door models were given the separate identity of Corniche (with either Rolls-Royce or Bentley badging), and eventually went on to outlive the Silver Shadow by some years with production lasting until 1982 for the coupé and 1996 for the convertible.